 These limits are the maximum total cost you have to pay out of pocket for Medicare-covered services in any year.
 Once you have reached these limits within a calendar year, you will no longer be obligated to pay for additional covered medical services that year and the plan will be responsible for all costs.

 You may find that if you pay a higher monthly premium that your maximum out-of-pocket cost is lower than the a $0 premium plan.
-For example, a $0 premium plan may have a maximum out-of-pocket is $7,550 for in-network services (the maximum allowable by law), however, if you select a plan that requires a $40 premium your maximum out-of-pocket might be $4,900.
+For example, a $0 premium plan may have a maximum out-of-pocket is $7,550 for in-network services (the maximum allowable by law), however, if you select a plan that requires a $40 premium your maximum out-of-pocket might be a lower amount, such as $4,900.

 While $0 premium plans can often be a great choice for someone who does not use extensively use health services.
 However, if you require more frequent health services and/or significant prescription drug costs, it is worthwhile investigating a Medicare Advantage plan with a higher monthly premium as you may end up in a better position overall with lower out-of-pocket costs.